 - Aspiring educators who wish to become licensed intervention specialists

 - Those who want to work in non-licensure intervention careers, such as those in childcare

 - Working adults who require a flexible format to earn their degree

 Courses & Requirements

 Your course of study with Notre Dame College Online will help you earn the credential you need to take the next step in your career.
-Our online B.A. in Education Mild/Moderate Intervention Specialist (K–12) requires a total of 120 credit hours: 27-30 hours in core curriculum, 1-4 hours of electives, 29 hours in general content, 19 hours of professional education core and 41 hours of MMIS core.
+Our online B.A. in Education Mild/Moderate Intervention Specialist (K–12) requires a total of 119 credit hours: 30 hours in core curriculum, 1 hour of electives, 13 hours in prerequisites, 26 hours in general content, 9 hours of professional education core and 41 hours of MMIS core.

 Foundational studies courses offer students a comprehensive introduction to a range of subject areas and help build skills necessary for academic and personal success.
 8-10 of these credits will be fulfilled by the major.